The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Computing the Delaunay graph (Delaunay triangulation)

-Here it is shown how to compute the Delaunay graph of the given sites in an almost automatic way from the data structure used for storing the Voronoi diagrams.
-This has some value despite the well-known relation between Delaunay graphs and Voronoi diagrams (at least under the assumption that the sites are in general position) because the setting we consider is slightly different, and, in addition, in contrast to familiar procedures, here almost no special computational tasks are required once the data structure used for storing the Voronoi diagram is known.

-The Delaunay graph is an important geometric structure which by itself has many applications \cite{Aurenhammer,ComputeGeoBook_BCKO, OBSC}.
-By definition, the Delaunay graph consists of vertices and edges.
-The vertices of the Delaunay graph are the (point) sites.
-There is an edge between two sites if their Voronoi cells are neighbors (via a face).
-See Figure \ref{fig:DelaunayVoronoi} for an illustration.
+As is widely known, the Delaunay graph is an important geometric structure which is closely related to the Voronoi diagram and by itself has many applications \cite{Aurenhammer, ChengDeyShewchuk2012, Edelsbrunner-book-1987, OBSC}.
+By definition, it consists of vertices and edges.
+The vertices are the sites.
+There is an edge between two sites if their Voronoi cells are neighbors (via an edge).
+See Figure \bref{fig:DelaunayVoronoi} for an illustration.

+The computation of the restriction of the Delaunay graph to the given bounded world $X$, from the stored data structure of the Voronoi diagram, is simple and done almost automatically: one chooses a given site, goes over the data structure and finds all the different neighbor sites of a given site.
+The procedure is repeated for each site and can easily be implemented in parallel.

 Note that here everything is restricted to the given bounded world $X$.
 Rarely it may happen that two sites whose cells are neighbors in the whole plane are not neighbors in $X$.
 This can happen only with cells which intersect the boundary of $X$.
-For overcoming this problem (if one considers this as a problem) one can simply take $X$ to be large enough or can perform a separate check for the above boundary cells.
+For overcoming this problem (if one considers this as a problem), one can simply take $X$ to be large enough or one can perform a separate check for the above-mentioned boundary cells.

-As a result, for computing the Delaunay graph one chooses a given site, goes over the data structure used for the Voronoi cells (see Section \ref{sec:CombinatorialInformation}), and finds all the different neighbor sites of a given site.
-The procedure is repeated for each site and can be easily implemented in parallel.
-For drawing the Delaunay graph one simply connects two sites by an edge when it is found that one site is a neighbor site to another one.